-These financial statements have been prepared in accordance with International Financial Reporting Standards, International Accounting Standards and Interpretations (collectively IFRSs) issued by the International Accounting Standards Board (IASB).
+These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by International Accounting Standards Board ("IFRS Accounting Standards").

-The preparation of financial statements in compliance with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in compliance with IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in the most appropriate application in applying the accounting policies.
 The areas where significant judgments and estimates have been made in preparing the financial statements are disclosed in Note 4.
 The principal accounting policies adopted in the preparation of the financial statements are set in Note 3.

-Basis of measurement
+(b) Basis of measurement

-These financial statements have been prepared under the historical cost basis except for the derivative financial instruments at fair value through profit or loss.
+These financial statements have been prepared under the historical cost basis except for the derivative financial instruments which are carried at fair value through profit or loss.